temporalio/documentation/docs/concepts/what-is-an-event.md

 ### ChildWorkflowExecutionCanceled

-This event type indicates that the child Workflow execution has been cancelled.
+This event type indicates that the child Workflow execution has been canceled.
 This would also cause the [WorkflowExecutionCanceled](#workflowexecutioncanceled) to be recorded for the Workflow that was canceled.

 ### ChildWorkflowExecutionTimedOut